kirru2198/My_Docker/2_A Simple Web Application.md

-Here's a step-by-step guide in markdown format, with descriptions and commands, for creating and running a Python web application using Docker:
+Here's a step-by-step guide, with descriptions and commands, for creating and running a Python web application using Docker:

 # Docker and Flask: A Simple Web Application